Swan's Video Surveillance Center : Currently Viewing Monitor 6 <return to previous monitor>

 We get a lot of questions about the "wedding music," the space jam played in this section of the film, that morphs into the sad music played as Winslow crawls across the stage towards Phoenix.
 The music isn't on the soundtrack album.
 Paul Williams tells us, "That last cue is mostly me ...
 I spent an afternoon and evening working the cue that runs thru the wedding and includes the 'hopefully haunting' piano piece as Winslow crawls to his death ..
 I think I went in with Mike Melvoin or Craig Doerge.. .. might have been Dave Garland ... or Lincoln Mayorca . .
 A great piano player for sure .. and had them play stuff on the cue ..
 The theme that comes in as Winslow crawls to his death is actually me.
 I wrote the one finger death piano and it's actually me playing .. which I almost never do . ....
 Tom Scott may have been the player doing the horn stuff although that could be Dave Garland too.
 It's the only place in the picture where I jumped into the scoring .
 It felt like it needed to be a piece that reflected, choreographed, maybe helped to instigate the insanity that erupts when the audience become an active element in the destructive ballet.
 I love the piano theme that I played and always wait for it when I watch the film . . and purposely mixed it very high.
 Tipton's score is wonderful.
 It has that 'melodrama meets classic' element that works perfectly I think.
 I'm sure his music is heavily in the mix of that last cue too.
 I just kept overdubbing sounds til I got the insanity level up to Phantom standards."
 So there you have it.

 This hallway is in the Majestic in Dallas.
 The Phantom running like a madman with the camera chasing after him brings some desperately needed kinetic energy, as, in the crosscutting, Phoenix slowly makes her way across the stage and Herb Pacheco slowly puts together his rifle.
+The shots of the Phantom running, and the cross-cutting, are evocative of The Manchurian Candidate, which this sequence is spoofing.
 The Phantom goes outside, into the alley, and then climbs the fire stairs, and goes back into the theater, but because we don't fully understand the layout of the theater, the whole thing isn't as suspenseful as it might be: we don't have a real sense of how close the Phantom is getting to the assassin.
 This is very unusual for a De Palma film, as one of the things he particularly excels at is establishing where, in complex sequences, the characters are in physical space in relation to one another.
 Consider, for example, the train station shootout and the bridge sequence at the border in The Untouchables, the motel conflagration at the end of Raising Cain, the subway chase in Carlito's Way, the way that the first twenty minutes of Snake Eyes provides a tour of the arena, the Langley break-in in Mission Impossible, the prom scene in Carrie, and on and on.
 De Palma, unlike most other directors, takes the time and effort to engineer into each of these sequences a virtual tour of the premises before everything goes crazy, so that the viewer is already oriented to the layout, whether through long establishing shots, following a character as he does a walkthrough, or allowing the camera to prowl extensively through the set.
 In Phantom, although we've seen various backstage stairways and hallways in passing, we never get a very clear idea of the theater's layout, and in particular how far Swan's video room is from the auditorium, or from the projection booth.

 The wedding sequence was filmed from beginning to end twice, to ensure all the angles were covered, and provide some choices during editing.

-The whole "she must be hit just as Philbin says 'til death do you part" is of course a lift from Hitchcock's The Man Who Knew Too Much, in which an assassin is instructed to shoot his target at a concert at the Royal Albert Hall, at the exact moment of a cymbal crash from the orchestra, so as to mask the noise of the gunshot.
-Swan's mask here is the lifemask of Paul Williams' face that was created by the makeup team for Battle for the Planet of the Apes, in which he had played Virgil, an orangutan.
+The whole "she must be hit just as Philbin says 'til death do you part" is of course a lift from both Hitchcock's The Man Who Knew Too Much, in which an assassin is instructed to shoot his target at a concert at the Royal Albert Hall, at the exact moment of a cymbal crash from the orchestra, so as to mask the noise of the gunshot, and from The Manchurian Candidate, in which the assassin is ordered to shoot a presidential candidate as the candidate reaches a particular point in his speech.
+Swan's mask here is molded from the lifemask of Paul Williams' face that was created by the makeup team for Battle for the Planet of the Apes, in which he had played Virgil, an orangutan.
 (A lifemask is created from a mold of the actor's face made by the makeup department, which they can then use to fit custom-created facial appliances, like fake foreheads, chins, noses, etc., so that they can test the appliances at their leisure, rather than having the actor sit for fittings.)
 Paul had lost some weight since the mask was made, which is why it looks a little puffy.
 As the looming assassination gets closer, Paul Hirsch's cutting gets much faster; less than a half a second per shot in these final moments.
+This editing pattern, too, is evocative of the extremely short cuts used for a few seconds in The Manchurian Candidate to emphasize the chaos at the political convention just before the assassination.

 The crowd thinks that Philbin being shot is all part of the show, as they did when Beef was electrocuted.
 Silly audience.
 They never learn.